The List of Raw Foods is Quite Large

 Milk (kefir)

-Miso (fermented seasoning made form rice, barley and/or soybeans)
+Miso (fermented seasoning made from rice, barley and/or soybeans)

 Soy beans (usually made into soy sauce)